setoi1/Stock-Market-Discord-Bot/README.md

 ## Description

-A simple discord bot that provides the ability to track certain companies and tickers within the New York Stock Exchange.
+A discord bot that provides the ability to track certain companies and tickers within the New York Stock Exchange.

 ## Features